Our Nation's Blood Supply

 - All blood donors are prescreened for HIV risk factors.

-- Blood donations are required to be tested both for presence of antibodies to HIV and of nucleic acids of HIV (RNA).
+- Blood donations are required to be tested both for presence of antibodies to HIV and for HIV ribonucleic acid (RNA).
 RNA testing detects HIV at an earlier stage than HIV antibody testing.

 - Blood and blood products that test positive for HIV are safely discarded and are not used for transfusions.
 Donors whose blood tests positive for HIV are notified by the collecting agency and are deferred from further donations.

 It is important to know that you cannot get HIV from donating blood.
 Blood collection procedures are highly regulated and safe.

 Do not donate Blood to Learn Your HIV Status

 Some people think that donating blood is a better way to learn their HIV status than asking their doctor for an HIV test or visiting a clinic.
 This is not true.
 You should not donate blood to find out if you are HIV-positive.